 Demand The Best

 The best method is a mixture of the above—an acrylic poly used in combination with transfer paper (peel-n-stick label paper with the labels peeled off), run through a laser printer.
 You’ll also need some type of imaging software to flip your image horizontally so it transfers to the wood properly.
-And if you’ve got unused toner around your office, we’d be happy to buy it!
+And if you’ve got unused toner around your office, you already know – we give cash for toner cartridges!

 Find the method that works best for you among the demonstrations below!